climatepolicyradar/vectara-hallucination-api/README.md

 ### Running the API locally

-1. Start the Flask server:
+1. Start the uvicorn server:
    ```
-   poetry run flask run --host=0.0.0.0
+   poetry run uvicorn app:app --host 0.0.0.0 --port 8000
    ```

-2. The API will be available at `http://localhost:5000`.
+2. The API will be available at `http://localhost:8000`.
+3. You can access the interactive API documentation at `http://localhost:8000/docs`.

 ### API Endpoints